cmusphinx/cmusphinx.github.io/wiki/tutorialoverview.md

 ---
 layout: page
-title: Overview
+title: Overview of CMUSphinx toolkit
 ---
-# Overview of CMUSphinx toolkit

 CMUSphinx toolkit is a leading speech recognition toolkit with various tools used to build speech applications.
 CMU Sphinx toolkit has a number of packages